Materials Chemistry (MAT P1)

 Objectives

-The graduate is trained for jobs in industry and research related to materials and process chemistry in the sustainable development, health and environment sectors.
-The Materials Chemistry program offers a wide range of courses over the two years, with a progressive and chronological acquisition of knowledge, including inorganic chemistry, coordination chemistry, polymer chemistry, materials and nanomaterials, allowing for a high level of specialized and multidisciplinary training.
-The teaching will be given by experts in the field (fundamental and applied) of chemistry and materials in order to provide an understanding of the fundamental principles and experimental concepts and to acquire scientific and technical knowledge, working methods and communication tools.
-It is also about acquiring advanced practical experience through a wide variety and customization of the proposed study projects.
+Graduates are trained for careers in industry and research related to materials and process chemistry in the fields of sustainable development, health, and the environment.
+The Materials Chemistry program offers a wide range of courses over two years, with a progressive and chronological acquisition of knowledge, including inorganic chemistry, coordination chemistry, polymer chemistry, materials, and nanomaterials, providing a high-level, multidisciplinary specialized education.
+Courses will be taught by experts in the field (fundamental and applied) of chemistry and materials in order to provide an understanding of fundamental principles and experimental concepts and to acquire scientific and technical knowledge, working methods, and communication tools.
+The program also aims to provide cutting-edge practical experience through a wide variety of customized study projects.

-To customize your expertise, you can choose between the following two specializations:
+To personalize your expertise, you can choose between the following two specializations:

 • Materials for sustainable development and the environment

-This specialization places particular emphasis on the study of materials used in activities that meet societal demands and current environmental constraints: storage, conversion and clean production of energy, environmental control and depollution, green chemical production: materials from renewable resources.
-The student will thus acquire the knowledge that will allow him to elaborate materials in a way that best respects Man and the Environment thanks to a sustainable chemistry approach.
+This specialization places particular emphasis on the study of materials used in activities that respond to societal demand and current environmental constraints: energy storage, conversion, and clean production; environmental control and pollution control; green chemical production: materials derived from renewable resources.
+Students will thus acquire the knowledge they need to develop materials that are as respectful as possible of people and the environment, thanks to a sustainable chemistry approach.

 • (Nano)materials for health

-This specialization allows students to specialize in the field of health with the development, design and characterization of inorganic, organic and biological materials and nanomaterials as well as the study of their properties and their use including implants, contrast agents for various types of imaging, therapeutic agents for various pathologies.
-The student will acquire the knowledge of issues in the health sector allowing to have a complete picture of the materials marketed and in development, but also learn the tools for innovation and design of new (nano)materials and the prerequisites necessary for their applications.
+This specialization allows students to specialize in the field of health with the development, design, and characterization of inorganic, organic, and biological materials and nanomaterials, as well as the study of their properties and uses, including implants, contrast agents for various types of imaging, and therapeutic agents for various pathologies.
+Students will acquire knowledge of issues in the health sector, giving them a comprehensive overview of materials currently on the market and in development, as well as learning about the tools for innovation and design of new (nano)materials and the prerequisites for their applications.

 Read more